 But an industry figure tells African Business that the Hustler Fund is a politically motivated project that makes little economic sense.

-“The government was elected on a ticket of supporting the “hustler”, informal economy […] the public from the outset perceived the Hustler Fund as a “thank you” from a new government for their successful election.”
+“The government was elected on a ticket of supporting the “hustler” informal economy… the public from the outset perceived the Hustler Fund as a ‘thank you’ from a new government for their successful election.”

 “Repayment behaviour is strongly influenced by the realistic cost to the borrower as long as the loan is outstanding, by the value conferred by the loan, and by the consequences of default,” they say.

-“The Hustler Fund’s price point is market-distorting and would have seriously worried Kenya’s well-established and much-needed credit industry, were it not for the near limitless demand for debt which needs to be serviced responsibility.”
+“The Hustler Fund’s price point is market-distorting and would have seriously worried Kenya’s well-established and much-needed credit industry, were it not for the near limitless demand for debt which needs to be serviced responsibly.”

 Want to continue reading?
 Subscribe today.